-The smart meter rollout campaign is a step towards Britain’s 2050 decarbonisation goal, but over one-third of households with smart meters still encounter several issues.
-These problems include technical glitches, display malfunctions, and others.
+The smart meter rollout campaign across Britain is a step towards the decarbonisation goal by 2050, but over one-third of households with smart meters still encounter several issues like teething troubles and display malfunction, among others.

-According to new data gathered by uSwitch, four million households reported problems with their smart meters despite the looming deadline for installation at the end of 2020.
-Accelerating the rollout is imperative, but criticisms keep coming, which could cause another delay to the installation deadline – which has already been extended to 2020.
+According to new data gathered by uSwitch, four million households reported problems with their smart meters despite the deadline for installation initially set until the year-end 2020.
+Accelerating the rollout is imperative but criticisms keep coming, which could cause another delay to the already adjusted 2024 target.

-The latest figures show more than 14 million smart meters have been installed in Britain, with Scotland having around 903,000 of these digital devices connected.
-However, there have been numerous complaints since the rollout came into full effect.
+The latest figures show more than 14 million installations of smart meters have been made in Britain, with Scotland having around 903,000 of these digital devices connected.
+However, there have been numerous complaints since the rollout came in full effect.

-The uSwitch study reveals that 39% of problems are related to malfunctioning smart displays.
-Around 32% complained that the device stopped working after switching to a new provider, and 13% reported that their smart meters failed to work entirely.
+The uSwitch study reveals that 39% of the problems are related to malfunctioning smart displays.
+Around 32% complained that the device stopped working after switching, and 13% reported their smart meters failing to work entirely.

-The second-generation ‘SMETS2’ meters are subject to complaints from a third of all households that have one, citing a variety of issues with installation and functionality.
-The SMETS2 devices were supposedly designed to dodge any such technical problem, but that’s not proven to be the case after rollout.
+Second generation SMETS2 meters are the subject of remonstrations from a third of households installed with it, citing a variety of issues with installation and functionality.
+The SMETS2 were supposedly designed to dodge any technical problem, which is not the case.

-uSwitch also disclosed that one-fifth of smart meter owners were offered SMETS1 smart meters since March 2019, even when suppliers indicated that they would only install the newer models in light of the smart-meter rollout campaign.
+uSwitch also disclosed that one-fifth of smart meter owners were offered SMETS1 since March 2019, even when suppliers have indicated that they would only install the newer counterparts as part of the intelligent rollout campaign.

-Other news firms have also reported incidences ofcustomers receiving eye-watering power bills of as much as £2,000.
-Further investigations revealed that in some of these cases, the smart meter installed was faulty.
+Other news firms have also reported incidences of customers receiving eye-watering power bills of as much as £2,000.
+Further investigations revealed that the smart meter installed was faulty.

-Other complaints involvea faulty smart box that sits with the existing fuse box andbroken display screens.
-Some people say their smart meter suddenly loses connection, beeps uncontrollably, or seems to be affected by the weather.
+Other complaints involve a faulty smart box that sits with the existing fuse box and a failing in-home display.
+Some people say their smart meter suddenly loses connection, beeps uncontrollably or seems to be affected by the weather.

-In the uSwitch study, half of the homeowners using smart metersare not entirely convinced about the benefits of the device.
-Over a fifth of the respondents confessed that they felt pressured into switching to a smart meter by a retailer, although the number has declined over recent years.
+In the uSwitch study, half of the homeowners using smart meters are not entirely convinced about the benefits of the device.
+Over a fifth of the respondents confessed that they felt pressured by the retailer into switching to smart meters, although the number has declined over the recent years.

-On a positive note, 29% of households say that their power bills have decreased thanks to smart meters.
-66%believe the digital device helped them become more aware of their power consumption.
+On a positive note, 29% of households deem that their power bills decreased thanks to smart meters, and two-thirds reckon the digital device helped them become more aware of their power consumption.

 However, representatives from challenger suppliers who attended the roundtable event to discuss the rollout campaign expressed their opinion on the matter of smart meters.
-One delegate was convinced that SMETS2 shouldn’t have been pushed forward the way it was, because the full functionality developers had promised failed to be delivered in many cases.
+One delegate was convinced that SMETS2 shouldn’t have been pushed because the full functionality developers promised failed to be delivered in many cases.

-The Data Communications Company (DCC) answered the claims, saying that the SMETS2 model provides an advantage due to seamless supplier switching, which encourages competition in the energy market.
-DCC revealed that over 3 million SMETS2 meters were already fitted, and that the technology is bound to improve and mature.
+The Data Communications Company (DCC) answered the claims, saying that the SMETS2 provides an advantage due to seamless supplier switching that encourages competition in the energy market.
+DCC revealed that over 3 million SMETS2 meters were already fitted and that the technology is bound to improve and mature.

-Meanwhile, the Department for Business, Energy, and Industrial Strategy (BEIS) released recent figures showing that 3.1 million of the smart meters installed persisted had turned ‘dumb’.
-As of September, 15.6 million smart meters have been put into service, which is a 4% increase compared to the previous quarter.
+Meanwhile, the Department for Business, Energy, and Industrial Strategy (BEIS) released recent figures, disclosing that 3.1 million of the installed smart meters persisted on their ‘dumb’ operation.
+As of September, 15.6 million smart meters have been operable, which is a 4% increase compared to the previous quarter.

 Smart Energy GB ambassador Carol Vorderman said that smart meters help update the energy system, ensuring a more intelligent way of managing energy usage.

-Smart Energy GB is an organisation that helps encourage households to switch to smart meters, and conducts awareness campaigns to introduce the benefits of these digital devices to the public.
+Smart Energy GB is an organisation that helps encourage households to switch to smart meters, and conducts information dissemination campaigns to introduce the benefits of these digital devices.